Next Start

 Depending on the scope of the project, some fabricators choose to work with hand-drawn diagrams.
 For more complex or detailed work, there are computer-aided design (CAD) programs that help with planning and testing models to match exact specifications.

-With projects that have a number of parts or high complexity, working prototypes are often created.
+With projects that have several parts or high complexity, working prototypes are often created.
 These help with visualization and allow customers to test them for real-world applications.

 After the initial design process comes the step of forming the product itself.
-There are different methods that can be used depending on what’s being made.
-These include:
+Depending on what’s being made, there are different methods such as:

-• Welding: The process of welding is one of the most commonly used fabrication types.
+• Welding: The process of welding fabrication is one of the most used fabrication types.
 It involves the joining of separate metal parts using a combination of heat and pressure.
-There are many different types of welding that can be used depending on what the project entails.
+Many different types of welding can be used depending on what the project entails.

 A welding student makes a cut on a piece of metal in a UTI lab.

-• Cutting: Another common metal fabrication processes is cutting, where sheets of metal are split into smaller sections.
+• Cutting: This metal fabrication process is where sheets of metal are split into smaller sections.
 The metal can sometimes be pre-shaped before cutting, but most cuts are made on surfaces that have not been molded into anything yet.

 • Casting: During casting, molten metal is poured into a mold and then cooled to form a shape or object.
 Casting is one of the most flexible types of fabrication, which makes it a good choice for complex shapes or to eliminate extra steps in a project.